About The Governors

 - Get involved in the day to day operation of the federation other than to inform strategic decision making.

-If you are interested in becoming a governor at the Federation please contact Andy Balmer Executive Headteacher who will contact the Chair of Governors.
+If you are interested in becoming a governor at the Federation, please contact either Claire Shepherd, Acting Head teacher at College Park School, or Pamela Murphy, Acting Head teacher at QE2 Jubilee School, who will contact the Co-Chairs of Governors.